SEAME-pt/SEA-ME_Team6_2025-26/docs/guides/Covesa_Documentation.md

   - Vehicle Power Train.
   - Door Status(tells the user which door is open).

-  Basicly it stores data like **RPM**, **KM/h**, **ºc** and many more.
+  Basically it stores data like **RPM**, **KM/h**, **ºc**, and many more.

-So why do we use **VSS** and why its important ?
+So why do we use **VSS** and why is it important?

-  Every Automaker makes their own apps, their own software, and that makes it hard for apps to run across diferent brands, makes it hard on suplies when it comes to integrate software and makes it hard for devs o want to reuse code.
-And thats when **VSS** comes to save the day and solve those problems by giving the industry a shared and open source standard.
+  Every Automaker makes its own apps, its own software, and that makes it hard for apps to run across different brands, makes it hard on suppliers when it comes to integrating software, and makes it hard for devs who want to reuse code.
+And that's when **VSS** comes to save the day and solve those problems by giving the industry a shared and open source standard.
-Below are few examples on what vss can help you:
+Below are a few examples of what VSS can help you:

 | Without VSS        | With VSS                        |
 | ------------------ | ------------------------------- |